-The Guidelines for Systematic Reviews of Health Promotion and Public Health Interventions provides a working framework to conduct a systematic review of a health promotion or public health intervention.
+The Guidelines for Systematic Reviews of Health Promotion and Public Health Interventions provides a working framework to conduct systematic review of a health promotion or public health intervention.
 The purpose of this handbook is to describe the steps of the systematic review process and provide some working examples to practice prior to commencing a review.
-The handbook, however, is not intended to be used as a single resource for conducting reviews.
+It is not intended to be used as a single resource for conducting reviews.
 The pdf is available for download.